aws/aws-cli/awscli/topics/s3-config.rst

 * ``max_concurrent_requests`` - The maximum number of concurrent requests.
 * ``max_queue_size`` - The maximum number of tasks in the task queue.
-* ``multipart_threshold`` - The size threshold where the CLI uses multipart transfers.
+* ``multipart_threshold`` - The size threshold the CLI uses for multipart transfers of individual files.
-* ``multipart_chunksize`` - When using multipart transfers, this is the chunk size that will be used.
+* ``multipart_chunksize`` - When using multipart transfers, this is the chunk size that the CLI uses for multipart transfers of individual files.

 These values must be set under the top level ``s3`` key in the AWS Config File, which has a default location of ``~/.aws/config``.
 Below is an example